Thursday, 31 August 2023

 However, under no circumstances, do true twin flames ever engage in an extramarital physical relationship with the other (though there often is a strong and mutual physical attraction); a mutual emotional/mental bond is part of the twin flame connection and there is nothing they can do to break it (the existence of this can produce guilt and fear until they learn to accept it-- this is very difficult and occurs over a long time).

-3. One twin soul is alive and the other has sadly died (this is not an easy situation but the soul bond continues after the twin leaves the body)
+3. One twin soul is embodied (alive on Earth) and the other has sadly left the body (this is not an easy situation but the soul bond continues after the twin leaves the body; souls cannot die of course)

 Finally, there are three typical states of consciousness for the twins with regard to each other during the course of their journey (and they may both be in the same or different state, or alternate between these):